instructor-ai/instructor/docs/blog/posts/generator.md

   - anmol
 ---

-# Generators and LLM Streaming Structured Outputs in Python
+# Generators and LLM Streaming

-In production apps, latency is crucial, especially in eCommerce or newer chat applications like ChatGPT.
+Latency is crucial, especially in eCommerce or newer chat applications like ChatGPT.
 Streaming is the solution that enables us to enhance the user experience without the need for faster response times.

+And what makes streaming possible?
+Generators!

-In this post, we'll explore Python generators from the ground up and then delve into integrating them with LLM streaming using the Instructor library.
+In this post, we're going to dive into the cool world of Python generators — these tools are more than just a coding syntax trick.
+We'll explore Python generators from the ground up and then delve into LLM streaming using the Instructor library.

 ## Python Generators: An Efficient Approach to Iterables